Are you a healer?

 Level Two: Identify the relational matrices commonly encountered in working with survivors of Complex Trauma.
-Core principles of working through relational schemas, and internal working models of attachment, to create a holding environment that facilitates heing.
+Core principles of working through relational schemas, and internal working models of attachment, to create a holding environment that facilitates healing.

 Relating is a process, and so remains in flux from the first to the last encounter.
 Anchor within your own experience to guide you.
 Reduce your dependence on external things, such as specific techniques or objects.
 Therapy is as much art as it is science.
 Knowing how and when to respond determines whether your client receives what’s intended.
 Whether you like it or not, you are the anchor in every session.
 Convey confidence, clarity and competence to your clients, which increases their trust, hope and investment in the work you do together.

-Our flagship training & workshops focus on the relational Matrix.
-Receive CEuS for LOCAL workshops.
+Our flagship training & workshops focus on the relational Matrix Receive CEuS for LOCAL workshops.